USPS® Address Verification | Free Tools and Best Options

 We know what you're thinking.
 Either we put a typo in this article, or the USPS is returning a different address from what you entered!

 But when you expand your results, you'll see an "L" under the LAC.
-The “L” indicates that the address returned "5257 N" is the matching, updated version of the address entered "2737 N" found in the LAC database and that "5257 N" is the most correct version of the address.
+The “L” indicates the address returned, "5257 N" is the matching, updated version of the address entered of "2737 N" found in the LAC database.
+This indicates "5257 N" is the most correct version of the address.

 Since these are primarily for rural addresses updated to match a more conventional city address format, you may not frequently run across this type of address if you only validate a handful of addresses.